 Commitment to Patient-Centered Care

-Dr. White is a clinical health psychologist practicing as an integrated behavioral health provider at Hennepin Healthcare.
+Dr. White is a board-certified clinical health psychologist practicing as an integrated primary care behavioral health provider at Hennepin Healthcare.
 She earned her Ph.D. in clinical psychology from the University of South Florida, a fully accredited training program by the American Psychological Association and the Psychological Clinical Science Accreditation System.
 Dr. White specializes in health psychology and behavioral medicine with clinical expertise in stress-related and inflammatory diseases, diabetes, obesity, and health disparities.
 Dr. White’s primary interest is in the overlap between health psychology, behavioral medicine, and environmental sustainability.
 In particular, her interests are focused on environmental justice, the stress-reducing and health-promoting effects of restorative natural environments, the role of environmental sustainability in human well-being, the health impacts of climate change, and the symbiotic relationship between humans and the natural environment.
 Dr. White has a passion for improving health equity and reducing health disparities in the state of Minnesota.
 At Hennepin Healthcare, she has served as a member of several committees dedicated to equity throughout the organization and is currently Chair of Programs and Education for the hospital’s Sustainability Committee.
 Overall, Dr. White hopes to dedicate her career to helping patients, communities, and environments thrive by working to dismantle systemic inequities and by being a responsible steward for current and future generations.

 - White, K.E., Mayhew, L.L., Sacco, W.A.
 (2014).
 Diabetes.
 Invited chapter in T. Hadjistavropoulos, H.D.
 Hadjistavropoulos (Eds).
 Fundamentals of Health Psychology